 Students who are not prepared to follow the rules and restrictions, or do not follow the instructions of Westminster staff, should expect to be asked to leave the site in the interests of the whole Westminster community.
 If you are asked to leave the site, for whatever reason, you will need to do so as quickly as possible.

-Our library is running online and there are millions of materials available at your fingertips to support your studies.
+Our libraries are open online and there are millions of materials available at your fingertips to support your studies.
 Our library collection is constantly expanding and being updated as we continue to build a digital provision specifically designed to meet your needs.